jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/AnalyticalModels.rst

 1. Intensity vs Q graph. **PLEASE NOTE, this is still the ONLY graph you        can use to select the range fo data to be fitted.**

-2. Intensity \* Q\ :sup:`4` (or for slit smeared data as in the figure above: Intensity \* Q\ :sup:`3`).
+2. Intensity \* Q\ :sup:`4` (or for slit smeared data as in the image above: Intensity \* Q\ :sup:`3`).
 This is probably the best graph for this tool.
 Unluckily, making this one the “input” graph would make it cumbersome and complicated to use with other tools.

 3. 1/sqrt(Intensity) vs Q\ :sup:`2`